libersoft-org/yellow-server/FAQ.md

 For example WhatsApp and many other centraly run messaging services are blocked in China which leads to inaccessibility of such service for more than 1 billion of people in China.

 Running the decentralized network of messaging servers can resolve this problem.
 Classic e-mail servers are decentralized.
 Everyone is able to buy a domain and VPS for cheap and run their own e-mail server.
 Most of the e-mail servers are not banned even in countries like China, where government is hugely blocking many foreign servers.

-This is why NEMP is also decentralized.
+It is **highly recommended not to use messaging software that is not decentralized**.
+If you run your own server software, no one can ever block you.
+It is recommend to use [**high availability solution**](https://en.wikipedia.org/wiki/High_availability) for your server so you'll run your own decentralized network just to be sure you'll never lose your data.

 ## Why is end-to-end encryption important?